will-break-it/wallet-architecture/docs/messages/server/transaction.md

 The server sends this message to a client when it identifies a transaction as relevant.
 This enables the client to construct the transaction history, derive its balance, and, if applicable, determine its UTxO set.

-> ℹ️ **Remark**<br />
-> Transaction hashes, output addresses, and policy IDs are base64-encoded to optimize for space efficiency, as base64 encoding increases data size by approximately 33-37% compared to the original binary data.
-Base64 is more efficient in terms of encoding density.

 ## TODO: To be defined further

 ## Schema